What is Pill Esophagitis?

 • Talk to your doctor if you have difficulty swallowing medications.

-• Take all solid medications, including tablets and capsules, with at least 4 ounces of water.
+• Take all solid medications, including tablets and capsules, with a small amount of water to aid in swallowing.

 • Avoid sleeping or laying down for at least 10 minutes after taking medication.